Doctor of Public Health (DrPH)

 The Doctor of Public Health (DrPH) degree program at the Bloomberg School is designed for the student who already has an MPH or equivalent degree and who intends to pursue a leadership position as a public health professional.

-The program application is offered through SOPHAS and the application deadline is December 1st.
+Our program application is offered through SOPHAS and the application deadline is December 1st.
 New students start the program in June with an onsite summer institute in Baltimore.
+Please see our Admissions page for additional details.

-On Monday, October 8, 2018 (1:00-4:30 pm ET), the School will hold an Open House to provide applicants with the opportunity to learn more about the School's programs and services.
-A representative from the DrPH program will be on hand to answer general questions about the program during the Graduate Information Fair and DrPH program faculty will discuss the program during a dedicated breakout session.
+October 9 & November 6, 2020- the School will hold virtual Open Houses to provide applicants the opportunity to learn more about the School's programs and services.
+A representative from the Schoolwide DrPH Program will be on hand to answer general questions about the program and DrPH Program faculty will discuss the program during dedicated concentration breakout sessions.
 Additional information and registration details (RSVP required) are available on the Admissions website.

 TUITION AND FUNDING